Georgia Divorce FAQs

 How is Property Equity Divided in a Georgia Divorce Case?

-The standard used to divide equity in marital property in Georgia is “what is fair?”
-(I am paraphrasing).
-Essentially though it is that broad of a standard.
-So anything either of the parties want to present to say the property should be divided one way or the other will be relevant.
-As a practical matter however, it should be noted that most cases in Georgia are equitably divided by the parties sharing the equity fifty-fifty.
-There is no law that says that.
-It is more a matter of what judges and juries have traditionally awarded when put into a he said she said situation.
+The standard used to divide equity in marital property in Georgia can be described as “what is fair?”
+It is a broad standard.
+So either party can say that the property should be divided one way or the other, and it will be relevant.
+However, it should be noted that most cases in Georgia are divided by the parties sharing the equity fifty-fifty.
+That is not a specific law.
+It is more a matter of what judges and juries have traditionally awarded when put into a “he said, she said” situation.

 Find out how marital property is equitably divided in a Georgia.

-How does Affair Impact a Georgia Divorce Case?
+How does an Affair Impact a Georgia Divorce Case?